 Constructivist learning theory emphasizes the learner's critical role in their own learning.

 The idea of constructivism is that every student 'constructs' his or her knowledge and understanding by reflecting on their own experience.
 They make sense of their experience by forming 'mental models'.
 Therefore, when we learn, we are really finetuning and honing those models, to align to this new experience.

 There are several guiding principles of constructivism:

-3. In order to teach well, we must understand the mental models that students use to perceive the world, and the assumptions they make to support those models.
+3. In order to teach well, we must understand what mental models our students use to view the world, and what assumptions they make to support those models.

-4. Since education is inherently interdisciplinary, the only valuable way to measure learning is to make the assessment part of the learning process, ensuring it provides students with information on the quality of their learning.
+4. Assessment needs to be part of the learning process, so that it gives students feedback on the quality of their learning.

 Brandon, A & All, A 2010, 'Constructivism theory analysis and application to nursing programs', Nurse Education Perspectives, vol. 31(2), pp. 89-92.

 Candela, L, Dalley, K & Benzel-Lindley, J 2006, 'A case for learning-centered curricula', Journal of Nursing Education, vol. 45(2), pp. 59-66.